What is a community trigger?

 - details of who you complained to (name, organisation and/or incident reference number).

-By post: write to the Senior Policy Officer, Strategy and Communications, Guildford Borough Council, Millmead House, Millmead, Guildford, Surrey GU2 4BB
+- post: Customer Services, Guildford Borough Council, Millmead House, Millmead, Guildford, GU2 4BB

 What if I'm not happy with the decision?

-You have the right to appeal the panel's decisions (both at the threshold stage and the review stage).
+You have the right to appeal the panel's decisions.

 Community Trigger statistics